rtanglao/rtDOTcom/_posts/2018-10-30-p1-ULMFiT-state-of-the-art-text-classification-universal-language-models.md

 ---
 layout: post
-title: "Maybe we can use UNLFiT for machine learning on SUMO support questions and support tweets?"
+title: "Maybe we can use UMLFiT for machine learning on SUMO support questions and support tweets?"
 ---

 ## Pontifications